crimsoftit/dsc_dApp/README.md

 Fundamentally, the system would offer its users visibility, transparency, affordability, and confidence at every step.

+## High Level Workflow Example:

+The drug manufacturer (owner of smart contract) creates a new product.
+The product is stored on the ethereum blockchain with all relevant details including a uniqe barcode for the identification of the product.
+The created product is validated by a regulatory bosy, such as the government.

+Seller informs the customer who wants to purchase the item with a price and address to make the payment.
+The sustomer is making a payment, transferring the funds to required address.
+Payment is automatically detected by listening to the events on a smart contract.
+Once the payment is completed and detected, now the seler can update the status of product, to notify the warehouse to ship the product to the customer.

 ## Getting Started

 This project is a starting point for a Flutter application.